 Another way is to participate in pet-related chats.
-Weekly there’s a #petchat on Twitter and this is another great way to meet online networkers.
+Every week there’s a #petchat on Twitter and this is another great way to meet online networkers.

 Finally, I would be remiss if I didn’t tell you to participate in events like BarkWorld Expo.
 By attending a social media conference [you meet] online networkers that can help you navigate and grow your online presence.
 You’ll also learn new marketing tips and ways to build a brand surrounding your blog and pet.

-Q: Is it crazy to think I could live off money earned through my blog?
+Q: Is it crazy to think I could live off money earned through my cat blog?

 Not at all.
 There are many established voices in pet blogging that do charge brands for advertising and post-submissions.
 You may not retire tomorrow, but if you set up your blog and build a strong online readership, many companies would be interested in working with you.